lekar89/Docs/index.md

 </head>
 <body>
 <strong>Privacy Policy</strong> <p>
-    Pomoynytskiy Vadyslav built the QAPP app as a Freemium app.
+    Pomoynytskiy Vladyslav built the QAPP app as a Freemium app.
 This SERVICE is provided by Pomoynytskiy Vadyslav at no cost and is intended for use as is.